Understanding back pain: your guide to navigate solutions and make better decisions 🩺

 • Normal strength in legs

-Surprise finding from 2025 research: Out of 56 different treatments studied, only about 1 in 10 showed meaningful benefit - and even those were just slightly better than placebo.
+Out of 56 different treatments studied, only about 1 in 10 showed meaningful benefit - and even those were just slightly better than placebo.

-The Winners 🏆
+The winners 🏆

 Treatment Evidence Level Timeline Best For